March 26, 2026 (2w ago)

 [IMAGE: Coolify dashboard showing deployment overview and server management — coolify self-hosted paas dashboard 2026]

 Here's the part that matters for long-term planning.
-The v5 rewrite milestone shows 0% completion on GitHub — no issues assigned, no public timeline, no announced architecture decisions (Coolify GitHub Milestones, 2026).
+The v5 rewrite is in early planning stages -- the milestone on GitHub has no issues assigned yet, no public timeline, and no announced architecture decisions.
 We've tracked this milestone weekly since January 2026, and it hasn't moved.

 That doesn't mean v5 won't happen.
 It means adopting Coolify v4 today comes with a known unknown: when v5 ships, there may be a migration path, or there may not.
-The v4 beta releases continue at a healthy pace, so the platform isn't stagnant.
-But if you're evaluating Coolify for a multi-year production commitment, the v5 uncertainty is worth noting.
+The v4 beta releases continue at a healthy pace, so the platform is far from stagnant.
+But if you're evaluating Coolify for a multi-year production commitment, the v5 timeline is worth keeping an eye on.

-[ORIGINAL DATA]: We tracked Coolify's GitHub milestone page weekly from January through March 2026.
-The v5 milestone remained at 0% throughout with no issues assigned.
+We tracked Coolify's GitHub milestone page weekly from January through March 2026.
+The v5 milestone remained in early planning throughout with no issues assigned.

 Before installing, here's what your server needs: